Preparation

 Steps

 Steps will vary by engine, but generally doing the reverse of the removal steps will be all that is necessary.
 In some cases with newer electronic engines that have sensors in the exhaust, you may need to reset them after installation (or replace them as needed).
-In those cases prefer refer to your owner's manual or a service manual prior to starting this project.
+In those cases please refer to your owner's manual or a service manual prior to starting this project.

 Gaskets